Domingo Ugartechea: Early years

-In mid-May 1835, Ugartechea worked through the political authorities to avoid armed conflict with the militiamen under Juan N. Seguín, who departed from the town of Bexar toward Monclova, Coahuila, to aid federalist Governor Agustín Viesca.
+In mid-May 1835, Ugartechea worked through the political authorities to avoid armed conflict with the militiamen under Juan Seguín, who departed from the town of Bexar toward Monclova, Coahuila, to aid federalist Governor Agustín Viesca.
 Only last-minute concessions from political chief José Ángel Navarro prevented a clash between the militia and Ugartechea's soldiers.
 Subsequently, Ugartechea received and passed on to Mexico many reports that the spirit of conciliation was growing in summer 1835 and that the greatest threat to a consensus favoring peace would be to bring more troops from Mexico to Texas.
 However, at the end of July Ugartechea expressed his opinion to his superior, Martín Perfecto de Cos, that reinforcements were still quite necessary.
 In this way Ugartechea both reflected and furthered the hardening of attitudes that brought about war.

 In dealing with the people of Texas, Ugartechea continued to issue reassurances about the potential for peace if his arrest orders were carried out.
 Those whom he ordered the Texas authorities to detain and hold included representatives to the Coahuila legislature, leaders of the Anahuac expedition or rebellion of June 1835, and other opponents of centralism such as Lorenzo de Zavala.
 During the course of the summer the units under his command grew to nearly 500 men, including about 200 cavalry on active duty.
 In September, reports circulated that Ugartechea intended to execute these arrests himself.
 Indeed, it was under his orders that Lt.
 Francisco de Castañeda went to Gonzales, Texas, to secure a cannon from the hands of the Texans, leading to the battle on October 2 that initiated hostilities in the Texas Revolution.
 Ugartechea then urged peace but warned the Texans to surrender their arms or face a renewed advance from San Antonio.